 To earn this micro-credential, please submit the following three artifacts as evidence of your learning.
 Please do not include any information that will make you or your students identifiable to your reviewers.

-Artifact 1: Data Analysis Unit
+Artifact 1: Networks and the Internet Unit